BlazePixel-Network/website/docs/about.md

 ## Thriving Community

 Become part of a community that values respect and camaraderie.
 On BlazePixel, you're more than just a player - you're a valued member of a vibrant, welcoming community.

-# Privacy Policy

-This website does not collect any data, but third party integrations may collect data to provide a service.

-- Mcsrvstat.us: Displays Minecraft server status
-- Widgetbot: Displays Discord server preview